MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/propertyname-element-for-tablecolumnitem-for-tablecontrol-format.md

 ---
-ms.date: 09/13/2016
+ms.date: 08/24/2021
 ms.topic: reference
-title: PropertyName Element for TableColumnItem for TableControl (Format)
+title: PropertyName Element for TableColumnItem for TableControl
-description: PropertyName Element for TableColumnItem for TableControl (Format)
+description: PropertyName Element for TableColumnItem for TableControl
 ---
-# PropertyName Element for TableColumnItem for TableControl (Format)
+# PropertyName Element for TableColumnItem for TableControl

 Specifies the property whose value is displayed in the column of the row.

+## Schema

-Configuration Element (Format)
+- Configuration Element
-ViewDefinitions Element (Format)
+- ViewDefinitions Element
-View Element (Format)
+- View Element
-TableControl Element (Format)
+- TableControl Element
-TableRowEntries Element (Format)
+- TableRowEntries Element
-TableRowEntry Element (Format)
+- TableRowEntry Element
-TableColumnItems Element (Format)
+- TableColumnItems Element
-TableColumnItem Element (Format)
+- TableColumnItem Element
-PropertyName Element for TableColumnItem (Format)
+- PropertyName Element

 ## Syntax